top of page

 Corrado: "I think this is it.
 No way, is this really it?!" ( to never stop being a kid, thank you surfing ).

-Eyes filled with emotion, knowing they have four full days of surfing ahead—no worries, no distractions, just surf, rest, eat, and repeat.
+Eyes filled with emotion, knowing they have four full days of surfing ahead.
+No worries, no distractions, just surf, rest, eat, and repeat.

 We arrived.
 We settle into the camp.